darwinai/covidnet_clinical_ICU/README.md

 all the records of patinet with ICU=0 are considered as not admited label if the patient has no record with ICU=1

 ### How to run
+In order to run this demo, python3.6 should be installed.
+Use the following command to run.
 `python run.py`